Skip to main content

 Traditional DNS Vulnerabilities

-DNS queries are sent in plaintext.
-Anyone between your device and the DNS server can see which domains you’re requesting.
+• Plaintext queries: DNS queries are sent in clear text over UDP port 53.
+Anyone between your device and the DNS server can see which domains you request.

 DNS Security Threats